KennaB/MSL_InsureFall23/README.md

 ## Building the Docker Image

-First things first, make sure you're in the right directory where these files are.
-In your terminal, navigate to the project's folder using the cd command.
+First, make sure you're in the right directory where these files are.
+In your terminal, navigate to the project's folder using the `cd` command.

 Once you're there, type the below command: